Information from the European Commission on transportable pressure equipment

 In January 2018, the European Commission issued a notice on the withdrawal of the United Kingdom (UK) and EU rules in the field of industrial products.
 This notice covers a number of Directives under the Authority’s remit including the transportable pressure equipment (TPE) directive (Directive 2010/35/EU) and outlines the requirements for placing products on the market when the UK leaves the EU.
 As a follow-up to this notice, a list of questions and answers on the impact of UK withdrawal on industrial products was published by the European Commission in February 2019.

 On 11 July 2019, the European Commission issued a specific notice on the withdrawal of the UK and EU rules on transportable pressure equipment.
 This notice provides further information for TPE placed on the EU-27 market.
-In particular, the continued free movement of TPE within the EU-27 after the withdrawal date will require that an EU-27 notified body carries out periodic and intermediate inspections of TPE and exceptional checks.
+In particular, the continued free movement of TPE within the EU-27 after the transitional period will require that an EU-27 notified body carries out periodic and intermediate inspections of TPE and exceptional checks.
 An EU-27 notified body will also be required to carry out reassessment of conformity.

 In addition, the July 2019 notice covers TPE used exclusively for the transport of dangerous goods between EU-27 Member States and the UK and vice-versa.
 For such equipment, the TPE directive does not apply if the equipment is used exclusively for the transport of dangerous goods between the territory of the Union and that of third countries and is carried out in accordance with Article 4 of the directive on the inland transport of dangerous goods (Directive 2008/68/EC).